tomas-fryza/vhdl-course/Labs/01-gates/README.md

 ## Lab assignment

+1. Link to your GitHub repository.

-1. Verification of Boolean postulates.
-Submit: VHDL code (`design.vhd`), screenshot with time waveforms, link to your playground.
+2. Verification of basic Boolean postulates.
+Submit:
+    * VHDL code (`design.vhd`),
+    * screenshot with simulated time waveforms,
+    * link to your public EDA playground.

-2. Verification of Distributive laws.
-Submit: VHDL code (`design.vhd`), screenshot with time waveforms, link to your playground.
+3. Verification of Distributive laws.
+Submit:
+    * VHDL code (`design.vhd`),
+    * screenshot with simulated time waveforms,
+    * link to your public EDA playground.

 The deadline for submitting the assignment is before the start of the next laboratory exercise.
-Use BUT e-learning web page and submit a single PDF file.
+Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.